thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 The objective of the Deployment Pipeline is to eliminate bad quality Release Candidates as early as possible.
 Whenever a stage is red, the Release Candidate is discarded.
 As such, only changes that successfully went through all stages of the deployment pipeline and that have been thoroughly tested get into production.

 The Deployment Pipeline comprises several stages.
 Some are automated, others are manual.
 It is perfectly okay to have manual steps in the Deployment Pipeline.
 Often, the implementation of a Deployment Pipeline starts from the technology value stream map from Version Control to production.
-It might be that at the start, all those steps are manual.
+It might be that at the start, all those steps are still manual.
 Then, following the [*Pursue Continuous Improvement relentlessly*](#pursue-continuous-improvement-relentlessly) and [*Automate the Right Things*](#automate-the-right-things) principles, we automate the steps that form a bottleneck or are risky or repetitive.

 Some stages will have automatic thresholds.
-For instance, when an automated test fails or a vulnerability is found, the stage will turn red.
+For instance, when an automated test fails or a vulnerability is found, the stage will turn red and reject the Release Candidate.
 Other stages require human intervention to evaluate the results, such as for load or performance testing, where it is difficult to define a distinct baseline.

 The stages at the start of the Deployment Pipeline are fast.
 As we progress in the Deployment Pipeline, the stages become slower.
 We prioritise the fast stages first to accelerate feedback.
 That is the reason we execute the fast Unit Tests in the first [Commit Build](#commit-build) stage and only execute the slower Acceptance Tests in a later stage.

 Because the first stages are fast, they are also environment-neutral.
 Where Automated Acceptance Tests and Load Testing need to happen in a production-like environment.
-By contrast, Exploratory Testing should, as part of a Continuous Testing mindset, already occur in an early stage in an environment-neutral setting and can happen again in a production-like environment or even production using a different test charter.
+By contrast, Exploratory Testing can, as part of a Continuous Testing mindset, already occur in an early stage in an environment-neutral setting and can also happen again in a production-like environment or even production using different test charters.

 Stages at the start are also showstoppers.
 Meaning, if these fail, they discard the Release Candidate.
 Further down the Deployment Pipeline, they are not necessarily showstoppers.
 Some, like the Automated Acceptance Tests, will be; others not.
 As Exploratory Testing is not regression testing, it does not necessarily eliminate the Release Candidate.
 That is a reason for the Exploratory Testing not to be on the path to production.
 It could be limited to production.